narwhal-chat/narwhal/README.md

 nodemon
 ```

-Start the React development server by first going to the root folder of the repo and then running the following commands:
+Start the React development server by first going to the root folder of the directory and then running the following commands:
 ```sh
 cd client
 npm start